Yes, you can bake bacon in the oven! For perfectly crispy oven baked bacon, bake in a 350°F oven. Bacon cooks more evenly at a lower temperature.

-As for how much bacon you can cook in the oven, one baking sheet fits one 8oz package of bacon, or 8 slices.
+As for how much bacon you can cook in the oven, one rimmed baking sheet fits one 8-oz package of bacon, or 8 slices.
 If you need to cook more bacon, use two or three baking sheets.

-Cooking bacon in the oven is so much easier than pan frying, I’m astounded that most packages of bacon still give pan frying instructions as the first option.
+Cooking bacon in the oven is so much easier than pan frying.
+Frankly, I’m astounded that most packages of bacon still give pan frying instructions as the first option.
 I haven’t fried bacon in years.
-Perhaps it makes sense to pan fry if you cook 2-3 slices, but for anything more than that, cooking bacon in the oven is best.
+Perhaps it makes sense to pan fry if you cook 2-3 slices.
+But for anything more than that, baking bacon in the oven is best.